 59. Court may refer matters for mediation — FLA s.
 19B

-(1) A court may, with the consent of the parties to any proceedings before it under this Act and in accordance with any relevant rules, make an order referring any or all of the matters in dispute in the proceedings for mediation by a court mediator.
+(1) A court may, with the consent of the parties to any proceedings before it under this Act, make an order referring any or all of the matters in dispute in the proceedings for mediation by a court mediator.

 (2) Where a court makes an order under subsection (1), it may, if necessary, adjourn the proceedings and may make such additional orders as it thinks appropriate to facilitate the effective conduct of the mediation.

-(3) Where a court makes an order under subsection (1), the Principal Registrar must cause arrangements to be made for a court mediator to mediate the relevant disputed matter in accordance with the rules.
+(3) Where a court makes an order under subsection (1), the Principal Registrar must cause arrangements to be made for a court mediator to mediate the relevant disputed matter.

 (4) Where —